Format of Dissertation/Thesis

 Nature of the Defense

-The defense shall consist of an oral presentation of the most important findings and of questions by the examiners to establish the validity and significance of the dissertation/thesis submitted, as well as the candidate's ability to explain and defend their methods, findings and conclusions.
+The defense shall consist of a public oral presentation of the most important findings.
+This is followed by questions by the examiners to establish the validity and significance of the dissertation/thesis submitted, as well as the candidate's ability to explain and defend their methods, findings and conclusions.
 The dissertation/thesis seminar shall be open to interested individuals.
 The voting is closed, however, with only the committee participating.

 - Each member of the examining committee, including the chairperson, is entitled to one vote.
 For a committee member's vote to be counted, they must have participated in the entire defense.